 Have you tried

-Roald Dahl?
+Roald Dahl for kindergarten reading?
 We bought a boxed set of Roald Dahl books and so far we've

 read The BFG and The Twits.
 My son LOVED them!
 And he loves other funny